PLEASE NOTE: All case results listed on our website have either been published

-Fishwick and Hutcherson also said their client has such poor health that prison would be dangerous for him.
+Hutcherson also said their client has such poor health that prison would be dangerous for him.
 He has suffered two heart attacks, has had several open heart surgeries and is on a plethora of medications, they said.

 Several supporters testified on Hutcherson's behalf Wednesday, including Lynchburg city attorney Walter Erwin.